06 Safeguarding children, young people and vulnerable adults policy

 - If the child is not found, the senior staff calls the police and then contacts the designated

-- The designated person informs the parents.
+- The designated safeguarding lead informs the parents/carers.

 - Members of staff return the children to the setting as soon as possible if it is safe to do so.
 According